 Adsense is one of the easiest platforms to add to your website, which makes it great for beginners who want to experiment with using ad networks on their blogs.

 As a blogger, you have a lot to work on at any given time of the early growth phases, and you should be spending most of your time creating awesome content – not pitching, negotiating, and collecting money from advertisers (let alone learning how to do all those things).

 The AdSense platform eliminates a lot of that hassle.
 You can basically just add the code to your site and forget about it and let Google take care of the rest.

 3. No Minimum Traffic Levels

-Most premium ad networks pay more and therefore are more stringent with who they accept in their network.
+Most premium ad networks for bloggers pay more and therefore are more stringent with who they accept in their network.

 They implement “minimum traffic levels,” which means that you have to have a certain level of traffic on your blog before you can be accepted.